-Navigating college football and the recruitment process can certainly be intimidating.
+Navigating and the recruitment process can certainly be intimidating.
 When and if pro football comes into the picture for athletes, 2aDays wants to help in any way possible.
 2aDays often conducts interviews with a wide variety of sports leagues in order to aid high school athletes.
 We sat down with several professional football players and coaches in order to get their take on what high school athletes should know–here's what they said.

 Q: What is the best piece of advice that you can offer to a high school athlete who is looking to play at the next level?